From Slave to Statesman: The Legacy of Joshua Houston, Servant to Sam Houston

 “Imaginative biography… Of particular interest is the authors’ ingenious research: they assembled Joshua’s story from Margaret and Sam Houston’s correspondence and from the family stories of Joshua’s descendants.” —Booklist

-Sources include slave autobiographies and biographies; Houston family letters; oral histories of descendants of both Houston families; birth, marriage and death records; land records and deeds; church and school records.
+This story is set in a background of southern social history before, during, and after the Civil War, drawn from evidence in slave autobiographies and biographies; Houston family letters, oral histories of descendants of both Houston families; birth, marriage, and death records; land records and deeds; and church and school records.

 “Joshua Houston’s story is absorbing and instructive by itself, but this book is more than the biography of one man… It provides nothing less than a detailed account of the emergence of a Black middle class… after the Civil War.” —Texas Review